christianhaitian/PortMaster/ports.md

 Title="Axiom_Verge ."
 Desc="A port of Axiom Verge, an awesome metroidvania 2D platformer.
 You will need to add your own files to the ports/axiom-verge/gamedata folder.
 YOU HAVE TO USE THE DRM FREE EPIC GAMES VERSION.
 Also make sure you have the mono-6.12.0.122-aarch64.squashfs file in your Portmaster/libs folder.
 All intructions are in the ports/axiom-verge/gamedata folder" porter="Johnny on Flame, Overflask, and Nuxx" locat="Axiom%20Verge.zip" mono="y" genres="action,adventure,platformer"

 Title="Beat2x ."
-Desc="A DDR-style rythm game where the goal is to time the button presses to line up with the music beat." porter="Bamboozler" locat="Beat2x.zip" genres="rythm"
+Desc="A DDR-style rythm game where the goal is to time the button presses to line up with the music beat." porter="Bamboozler" locat="Beat2x.zip" runtype="rtr" genres="rythm"

 Title="Bermuda_Syndrome ."
 Desc="A reimplemntation of the Berumuda Syndrome engine.
 You will need the original files of the PC release or PC demo copied to the ports/bermuda/DATA folder." porter="jetup" locat="Bermuda_Syndrome.zip" genres="action"